Badal-28/Employee-Promotion-Prediction/README.md

 awards_won?	if awards won during previous year then 1 else 0, avg_training_score	Average score in current training evaluations, is_promoted (Target)	Recommended for promotion.

+## Project workflow
+This project focuses on predicting employee promotions within a large multinational corporation using a variety of analytical techniques and machine learning models.
+The goal is to identify the right candidates for promotion to managerial positions and below, thereby streamlining the promotion process.

+Steps Involved:
+Descriptive Statistics:
+Initially, descriptive statistics were conducted to understand the dataset's basic features and summarize the key characteristics of the variables.
+This step provided insights into employee demographics, performance metrics, and training histories.

+Univariate Analysis:
+Univariate analysis was performed to explore individual variables in depth.
+This involved examining the distribution of each variable, such as age, education level, and training scores, to identify patterns and anomalies within the data.

+Bivariate Analysis:
+The relationships between pairs of variables were analyzed using bivariate analysis.
+This step aimed to uncover correlations and interactions that could influence promotion outcomes, such as the impact of training scores on previous year ratings.

+Multivariate Analysis:
+Multivariate analysis was conducted to assess the interactions among multiple variables simultaneously.
+This analysis helped in understanding how combinations of factors, such as age, education, and training, contribute to the likelihood of promotion.

+Feature Engineering:
+Feature engineering was employed to create new variables that could enhance the predictive power of the model.
+This included deriving binary indicators for key performance metrics and creating aggregated scores based on training performance.

+Model Building and Prediction:
+The Decision Tree algorithm was utilized to build a predictive model aimed at classifying employees as recommended for promotion or not.
+The model was trained on the training dataset, achieving an impressive accuracy of 99%.